officialbbc/contributeToHacktober/CONTRIBUTION.md

 # Fork.
 Contribute.
 Learn

-Welcome to this documentaton on `How to Contribute?`
+Welcome to this documentation on `How to Contribute?`

 - Fork [this](https://github.com/officialbbc/contributeToHacktober) repository.
 - Clone it into your PC.